damianham/jooxe_webapp/README.md

 the limit (e.g less than 100 managers) you get a drop down - otherwise it is an auto complete for you Jimmy.

+Sequel ORM

+Jooxe uses the excellent sequel ORM (http://sequel.rubyforge.org) for database access.

+Of course you can plug in any ORM you like by creating models that extend the ORM class such as DataMapper or ActiveRecord.